Eurovision Young Musicians 2006

 Andreas Brantelid of Sweden won the contest, with Norway and Russia placing second and third respectively.

 Location

 Rathausplatz, a square outside the Wiener Rathaus city hall of Vienna, was the host location for the 2006 edition of the Eurovision Young Musicians final.
 The Konzerthaus, a concert hall in Vienna, Austria, hosted the semi-final round.
 The Konzerthaus previously hosted the contest in 1998.

 Format

-Schallbert "Sillety" Gilet was the host of the 2006 contest.
+Actor Michael Ostrowski in his role as Schallbert "Sillety" Gilet was the host of the 2006 contest.
 The interval act included performances of several Mozart pieces by the host, and other invited artists.

 Results

 Semi-final

-A total of eighteen countries took part in the semi-final round of the 2006 contest, of which seven qualified to the televised grand final.
+Broadcasters from eighteen countries took part in the semi-final round of the 2006 contest, of which seven qualified to the televised grand final.